paxswill/evesrp/doc/killmail.rst

 killmail is invalid.

-Two implementations for creating a :py:class:`Killmail` from a URL are included: :py:class:`CRESTMail` is created from a CREST external killmail link, and :py:class:`ZKillmail` is created from a `zKillboard
+Two implementations for creating a :py:class:`Killmail` from a URL are included: :py:class:`ESIMail` is created from a ESI external killmail link, and :py:class:`ZKillmail` is created from a `zKillboard
 <https://zkillboard.com>`_ details link.